no-lymtt/party-service/README.md

 # Party Service
 A lightweight Party manager built in luau.
-I'm probably not gonna maintain this as this was just to help me practice my OOP.
+I'm probably not gonna maintain this as this was built in around an hour just to help me practice my OOP.
 ## Constructors:
 `PartyService.new(Owner: Player)`
 ## Methods: